soundpress/RulesOfNYC/docs/c01/index.rst

       (v) The convex surface of each specimen tested shall be examined for the appearance of cracks or other open defects.
 Any specimen in which a crack or other open defect is present after bending, exceeding 1/8 inch measured in any direction, shall be considered as having failed.
 Cracks occurring on the corners of the specimen during testing shall not be considered unless there is definite evidence that they result from slag inclusions or other internal defects.

-      (vi) In the foregoing tests, base material and filler metal, conforming to the specifications listed in § 25-01(h), in an amount adequate to provide for the removal of the required specimens shall be provided.
+      (vi) In the foregoing tests, base material and filler metal, conforming to the specifications listed in 2 RCNY § 25-01(h), in an amount adequate to provide for the removal of the required specimens shall be provided.
 A minimum of 1 1/8 inches from the end of each test weld shall be discarded before removing the test specimens.
-All welds shall conform to the general requirements of good workmanship and the particular practices set forth in § 25-01(g).
+All welds shall conform to the general requirements of good workmanship and the particular practices set forth in 2 RCNY § 25-01(g).

       (vii) Welder qualification tests shall be manual shielded metal-arc welding, using base material conforming to ASTM A36-67 and filler metal conforming to AWS Group Designation F 4 using ASTM E70XX, low hydrogen electrodes.
 When welders are so qualified they shall be permitted without further testing to weld weldable grades of steel prescribed in the Administrative Building Code or approved by the Board.